GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 Some benefits of using GraphQL Persisted Queries to provide an API gateway are:

 - Clients do not need to handle connections to backend services, thus simplifying their logic
+- Access to backend services is centralized
 - No credentials are exposed on the client
-- Access to backend services is centralized
 - Credentials can be provided to the server via environment variables
+- The response from the service can be transformed into what the client expects
 - If some backend service is upgraded, the Persisted Query could be adapted without producing breaking changes in the client
+- The server can store logs of access to the backend services, and extract metrics to enhance analytics

 API gateways allow to simplify the logi